Haddy Fye’s research

 But what excited me was the potential for the technology I was using to be applied to other disease contexts; – those less well studied than liver cancer and of great relevance to the African context.

 One research area that Haddy always felt was neglected was sickle cell disease and other red blood cell disorders caused by genetic faults in a molecule called ‘haemoglobin’.
-This spectrum of conditions affects around 5% of the world’s population, and sickle cell disease is the most common inherited disorder amongst people from Sub-Saharan Africa.
+This spectrum of conditions affects around 5% of the world’s population, and sickle cell disease is the most common inherited disorder amongst people from Africa.
 It causes a wide range of health problems and deaths.

 “Sickle cell disease has not been prioritised, yet it disproportionately affects Africans,” Haddy says.

 Haddy wanted to find out if the techniques she had mastered from her PhD could be applied to sickle cell disease; a concept she developed into a research proposal that was subsequently funded as an AREF Research Development Fellowship.